benkwhite/PredictSeats/Readme.md

 6. Optimized several functions for efficiency and performance.
 7. Added interactive features prompting users to select desired route results.
 8. Introduced a checkpoint function to save the model and optimizer for later use.
 9. Fixed various bugs, including handling inconsistent numbers of departure and arrival airports in the schedule and performance files, and ensuring the start year isn't restricted to the initial year of the dataset.
 10. Add the ability to skip the current quarter(s) to satisfy the requirement of predicting future quarters.
-11. Thanks to Vishesh's contribution, population data was updated to (2005, 2015, 2020) from the earlier (2005, 2015, 2019) using Excel functions.
-12. Thanks to Stephen's personal support, the model can be tested on Google Colab.
+11. Add the tuning hyperparameters function to automatically tune the hyperparameters and record the results.

 ### Deprecated Features
 Several outdated functions have been removed in the current version.

+### Appreciation
+1. Thanks to Vishesh's contribution, population data was updated to (2005, 2015, 2020) from the earlier (2005, 2015, 2019) using Excel functions.
+2. Thanks to Stephen's personal support, the model can be tested on Google Colab.
+3. Thanks to Teng's help, the model can be tested on Azure Databricks.

 ## Expectation?